 - Color-flow imaging (Also called triplex ultrasound.) - a procedure similar to duplex ultrasound that uses color to highlight the direction of blood flow.
 Vessels in which blood is flowing are colored red for flow in one direction and blue for flow in the other, with a color scale that reflects the speed of the flow.

 - Magnetic resonance venography (MRV) - a diagnostic procedure that uses a combination of a large magnet, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
 An MRV uses magnetic resonance technology and intravenous (IV) contrast dye to visualize the veins.
 Contrast dye causes the blood vessels to appear opaque on the x-ray image, allowing the physician to visualize the blood vessels being evaluated.
 MRV is useful in some cases because it can help detect causes of leg pain other than vein problems.

 Treatment for Varicose Veins

 Medical treatment may not be necessary if there are no symptoms.
 However, varicose veins may sometimes worsen without treatment.
-Treatment for varicose veins involves both surgical and nonsurgical approaches.
+Treatment options for varicose veins are available at a variety of Beaumont locations.

 - Elevation of the legs